Don’t Miss Downtown

 A Music City Welcome gives tour operators the opportunity to get their guests started on a high note Downtown with a personal greeting, discount in the Visitor Centers, access to attraction discounts, brochures, maps, special event information, photo opportunity, souvenirs, restrooms, and free WiFi access.
 For reservations for this complimentary service, please call 800-657- 6910 or email firstname.lastname@example.org.

 Music City Walk of Fame honors the men and women who write, perform, promote, and produce the Nashville sound around the world.
 Recent inductees include Miranda Lambert and Garth Brooks. visitmusiccity.com/ walkoffame

 The George Jones

-Located on 2nd Avenue, The George Jones offers guests three stories of good times including live music nightly, great food and drink, the George Jones Museum, a beautiful and versatile private event space, and a rooftop bar with the best view in Music City!
+Located on 2nd Avenue, The George Jones offers guests three stories of good times including live music nightly, great food and drink, The George Jones, a beautiful and versatile private event space, and a rooftop bar with the best view in Music City!
 Come explore the life of one of country music’s most legendary icons!
 Nashville happens here. georgejones.com

 Schermerhorn Symphony Center